department-of-veterans-affairs/ruby_claim_evidence_api/README.md

     - `JWT_TOKEN`:
         - **_NOTE_**: Some CE API endpoints need correct user roles in order to get a successful response.
             - For example, calling the OCR endpoint requires that the user attached to the request's JWT have a specific scanner role.
-            - More information on available roles can be found [here](http://example.com).
+            - More information on available roles can be found by searching for "Policy Description Document" or "PDD" in the project management software.
-                -  _TODO_: Get link to available roles documentation
         - For the `Fakes` module, JWT tokens do not auto-generate with each request, so you will need to either manually create one or use an existing token.
             - Using an existing token (recommended):
                 - Use one of the JWTs from the Postman environments listed [here](https://github.com/department-of-veterans-affairs/bip-vefs-claimevidence/tree/development/Postman%20Suites).